 Author's Saving Throw: Of a sort.
 The last three books seem to be a deliberate effort on Goodkind's part to recapture the first few books' feel, while toning down the heavy handed Author Tracts.

 Anvilicious: Goodkind does not believe in ambiguity.
-The heroes are (written as) Right, almost every villain is a pure evil, and, in later books, the series' Objectivist themes become far more prominent.
+The heroes are (written as) Right, almost every villain is completely evil, and, in later books the series' Objectivist themes become far more prominent.

 Badass Decay: Jennsen becomes much less formidable after joining up with Richard, almost to the point of being The Load.

 Canon Sue: Richard is basically a perfect human being: strong, incredibly handsome, good at everything, chosen wielder of the Sword of Truth AND the first War Wizard born in the last 3000 years.
 He repeatedly wins over enemies with his unconditional love, including someone who tortured him for months.
 Taken to an even more ridiculous extreme in the last few books, when Richard, armed with only a regular sword (not his usual Infinity+1 Sword), kills almost a hundred armed soldiers by himself.
 Following that, he is conscripted into a Ja'La team, where despite being more or less new to the game (he played it with children in previous books), he takes the most important position on the team and becomes, to paraphrase a character, "the best point man we've seen in the last hundred years".
 Keep in mind, this sport is run almost exactly like current day sports, so the equivalent would be someone who's played a few Pop Warner games stepping onto an NFL field and becoming the greatest quarterback in the history of the sport in the space of a few months.
 He even wins the equivalent of the Super Bowl, defeating the emperor's team, with points to spare.

 Even less Genre Savvy readers cannot ignore the absurd amount of times people say: "You are a very rare person, Richard."